dudung/butiran/content/posts/25/g/32-abm-aor-v02.md

 + Agent types are available on [25e41](/butiran/25e41/) in range of 40-49.
 + Previous version (0.1 - 2025) is on [25f54](/butiran/25f54/).
 + Some information are on [25g31](/butiran/25g31/).
-+ Update feature is termination time `TEND` as parameters.
++ Update features are termination time `TEND` and granular mixture `FRACTION` as parameters.